Dog Behavior: Why Is My Dog Scared of the Sky

 - Choose a quiet area of your home where there are little distractions.
 Keep your other dog away.

 - Next, you will make a smacking sound with your mouth to grab your dog's attention and immediately deliver the treat.
 Repeat, repeat, repeat.
-Smacking sound, treat, Smacking sound, treat.
+Smacking sound, treat, smacking sound, treat.
 Smacking sound, treat.
-Do it about 7-8 times until until upon hearing the smacking sound your dog looks for it treat.
+Do it about seven or eight times until, upon hearing the smacking sound, your dog looks for the treat.

 - At this point, make your dog work a bit for the treats.
 Make the smacking sound and keep the treat at your eye level.
 Just keep it next to your eye.
 The moment your dog makes eye contact, deliver the treat.
 Basically your are training your dog the ''watch me'' command and your smacking sound is the cue.
 Repeat, repeat, repeat, until your dog learns that upon making eye contact, she gets a treat.
 She should therefore start looking at you automatically upon hearing the smacking sound in anticipation for the treat.